Tracy L. Johnson

-Tracy L. Johnson is the Keith and Cecilia Terasaki Presidential Endowed Chair in the Life Sciences and Professor of Molecular, Cell, and Developmental Biology at the University of California, Los Angeles (UCLA).
-She is also a professor of the Howard Hughes Medical Institute.
+Tracy L. Johnson is an American molecular biologist with expertise in basic mechanism of gene expression through studying RNA.
+In addition, Johnson dedicates efforts to include undergraduates from underrepresented groups in scientific research.
+She holds the Keith and Cecilia Terasaki Presidential Endowed Chair in the Life Sciences and Professor of Molecular, Cell, and Developmental Biology at the University of California, Los Angeles (UCLA).
 In May 2020, she was named Dean of the UCLA Division of Life Sciences.

 Research

 Johnson's first published study examined the effects of intravertebral disc using cell implantation within sand rats.
 The study focused on a combination of histology, tissue culture, and immunocytochemistry.
 Her team used this study to determine if these rats were a good model organism for future research to start developing real-world cell therapy interventions.

-Currently, Johnson's research focuses on understanding gene regulation, chromatin modification, RNA splicing and how regulating splicing allows cells to respond to their environment.
+Later, Johnson's research focused on understanding gene regulation, chromatin modification, RNA splicing and how regulating splicing allows cells to respond to their environment.
 Specifically, her group studied the spliceosome, a macromolecular "machine" made of five subunits that interacts with a pre-messenger RNA to produce an edited version, leading to appropriate translation into proteins.
 Through her research, Johnson hopes to outline the functions of spliceosomes in RNA splicing in order to discover how mutations may lead to the development of certain illnesses.
 Utilizing molecular genetic technology, her group provided evidence that spliceosome assembly around a nascent mRNA transcript is regulated by histone modifications in the chromatin of the transcribed region.
 Johnson has also worked on identifying and developing the structure of tri-snRNPs, a small nuclear ribonucleoprotein found within spliceosomes.
 These snRNPs position mRNA components in the correct position for splicing.
 Her work allowed for the visualization of the specific regions of interest on the spliceosome that play key roles in the RNA splicing process.
 She presented this research to the RNA Society in 2016.

 While her study of RNA splicing is ongoing, Johnson's 2020 study investigates the role of dopamine in regulating spinal reflexes (ANS), with a focus on how the autonomic nervous system influences this process.
 The study explores how the presence or absence of the ANS alters the responsiveness of spinal reflexes to dopamine.